nemonameless/pytorch_summary/README.md

 # PyTorch_summary
 PyTorch summary:

-Calculate parameters quantity, memory, and flops in simple and complex way.
+Calculate parameters quantity, memory,  run-time, and flops in simple and complex way.

 # NEW

+- Support run-time test.
 - Support both GPU and CPU for **simple mode** and **complex mode**
 - PyTorch 1.0 and 0.4 supported.